wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/03-interacting-with-the-wp-rest-api.md

 Then, if you browse to the list of books, you'll see your new book listed.

-## Updating and Deleting Posts
+## Updating and Deleting Books (12:53)

-You can also use the WP REST API to update and delete posts.
+You can also use the WP REST API to update and delete books.

 You can use the same api-fetch implementation for updating items as you did for adding items.
 You need to update the path to include the ID of the data entity being updated (in this case books), so that it updates that item, as well as the updated data object, with the new values for the fields you want to update.